elixir-lsp/elixir-ls/guides/initialization.md

 The first process is the name for standard IO while the second is the standard error.
 They are both IO servers, that means, `:gen_server` implementations that follow the [IO protocol](http://erlang.org/doc/apps/stdlib/io_protocol.html).

 The servers read and decode protocol messages in `ElixirLS.Utils.PacketStream`.
-Output messages are sent via `ElixirLS.LanguageServer.JsonRpc` or `ElixirLS.Debugger.Output`.
+Output messages are sent via `ElixirLS.LanguageServer.JsonRpc` or `ElixirLS.DebugAdapter.Output`.

 ## Starts Mix